cdk8s-team/cdk8s-grafana/README.md

 Note: the kubernetes grafana operator only supports one Grafana instance per namespace (see https://github.com/grafana-operator/grafana-operator/issues/174).
-This may require you to specify namespaces explicitly, e.g.:
+This may require specifying namespaces explicitly, e.g.:

 ```typescript
 const devGrafana = new Grafana(this, 'my-grafana', {